bibliocoll/JournalTouch/README.md

 A comfortable way is using the Google Drive API for managing the Spreadsheet data; just publish it on the web and read the file directly from Google Drive.
 Set in *config.php*.

 # TODO

-Make *ajax/get...TOC.php* more flexible (rewrite as a single class)

 More reliable integration of hotness